Condensational and collisional growth of cloud droplets in a turbulent environment: Numerical model

-Collisional growth of cloud droplets is modeled by using a superparticle approach \citep{Shima09,Johansen_2012,li2017eulerian,li2017effect}.
-When two superparticles reside in the same grid cell, the probability of collision between one droplet in a superparticle colliding with droplets in another superparticle is $p_{c}=\tau_{c}^{-1}\Delta t$, where $\Delta t$ is the integration time step.
-A collision event only occurs when $p_{c}>\eta_c$, where $\eta_c$ is a random number between zero and one \citep{li2017effect}.
+Here the term $1+0.15\,{\rm Re}_i^{2/3}$ \citep{Schiller33, Marchioli08} is due to particle Reynolds numbers, ${\rm Re}_i=2r_i|\bm{u}-\bm{V}_i|/\nu$.
+We adopt this term since the largest particle Reynolds number becomes large, when $r$ exceeds values of around $r=100\,\mu\rm{m}$, and the linear Stokes drag does not hold.
+Droplet collisions are modeled as follows \citep{Shima09,Johansen_2012,li2017eulerian, Unterstrasser17}.
+When two superparticles reside in the same grid cell, the probability of collision between one droplet in a superparticle with a droplet in another superparticle during time step $\Delta t$ is $p_{c}=\tau_{c}^{-1}\Delta t$.
 The collision time $\tau_{c}$ is determined by

-Here $\sigma_{c}=\pi(r_i+r_j)^2$ is the geometric collision cross-section between two droplets with radii $r_i$ and $r_j$.
-The parameter $E_{c}$ is the collision efficiency, which is set to unity for simplicity.
+Here $\sigma_{c}=\pi(r_i+r_j)^2$ is the cross section between two colliding droplets.
+The collision efficiency $E_{c}$ is treated as unity.
 We refer to \citet{li2017eulerian} and \citet{li2017effect} for details of the algorithm.